Career Definition for a Drafting Engineer

 The U.S. Bureau of Labor Statistics (BLS) reported that 207,700 drafting jobs existed as of 2016.
 Overall, the BLS anticipated a 7% increase in this field from 2016-2026.
 As of May 2017, the median annual wage for architectural and civil drafters (the specialty with the most jobs in the drafting industry) was $52,870, per the BLS.

 Alternate Career Options

 Check out these other options in the field of engineering and charting:

 By earning bachelor's degrees in geomatics, geography or cartography, in addition to licensing in some states, these professionals interpret geographic information to create maps and charts mainly with computers.
 A much faster than average employment growth of 19% was predicted by the BLS for the decade of 2016-2026.
 The median annual salary for cartographers and photogrammetrists in 2017 was $63,990, per the BLS.

 Electrical and Electronic Engineering Technician

 An associate's degree is usually required for these technicians, who work closely with electrical engineers while they design and develop a range of electrical and electronic equipment and devices.
-A decline of 2% was expected by the BLS for these careers, overall, from 2014-2024.
+An increase of 2% was expected by the BLS for these careers, overall, from 2016-2026.
 However, the BLS notes that those working with computer systems design services should be in demand during that decade.
-The BLS reported an annual median wage of $61,130 in 2015.
+The BLS reported an annual median wage of $63,660 in 2017.